-Asbestos containing materials were commonly used in building materials from 1940 until the end of 1980 and it's use decreasing up until the end of the 80s.
+Asbestos containing materials were commonly used in building materials from 1940 with it's use decreasing up until the end of the 80s.
 When asbestos is disturbed, broken, sanded or cut, asbestos fibres are released into the air and can increase the risk of being inhaled by yourself, family or neighbours.

 Identifying asbestos in the home